IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 220.127.116.11 Review of draft standards

 The RevCom Administrator shall distribute a copy of each proposed standard to the members of RevCom, together with the submittal form and any other pertinent information, for review.
 An IEEE-SA Standards Board member or the liaison representative may request a copy of the proposed standard from the RevCom Administrator.
 RevCom members are responsible for reviewing the documents and submitting comments to the RevCom Administrator.
-All comments and objections with reasons shall be distributed by the RevCom Administrator to RevCom members and the liaison representative of the Sponsor.
+All comments and objections with reasons shall be distributed by the RevCom Administrator to RevCom members and the liaison representative of the Standards Committee.

 All requests for approval of a standard shall be reviewed by RevCom to ensure that the submittal is complete and that appropriate IEEE procedures are followed completely and correctly (see the IEEE-SA Standards Board Working Guide for Submittal of Proposed Standards).